qouteall/qouteall-blog/Cognitive-biases.md

 ### Expectation and framing

-The origin of "gain/loss" is **relative to the expectation** (frame of reference).
+The "gain/loss" is **relative to the expectation** (frame of reference).
 Different people have different expectations in different scenarios.

 Expectation management is important.
 If the outcome is good but doesn't meet the high expectation, it still causes disappointment.
 Vice versa.